 Dr Charles Shields, Vice President Peptides and Small Molecule API, Almac Sciences commented “Almac is very excited to be at the leading edge of this revolutionary approach to immuno-oncology.
 The systems and capabilities we have established are world leading, but our vision goes beyond today’s performance and we already have clear plans for how to deliver higher capacity and faster manufacturing rates.”

 Neoantigen derived vaccines have become a major new strategy within oncology as researchers look to harness the body’s own immune system to fight cancer.
-The treatment platform is completely individualized.
-A patient’s tumor is biopsied and genetically sequenced to identify the epitope mutations which are present within the patient’s cancer.
-These neoepitopes are completely unique to that patient and their tumor.
+The treatment platform is completely individualised.
+A patient’s tumour is biopsied and genetically sequenced to identify the epitope mutations which are present within the patient’s cancer.
+These neoepitopes are completely unique to that patient and their tumour.
 The neoepitopes are then replicated within a series of peptides – typically 10-30.
 The peptides are manufactured within Almac’s High Throughput GMP manufacturing facility, they are then formulated into a patient-specific cancer vaccine and administered to the patient.
 Each peptide manufacture is unique; manufacture occurs once and the product is administered to only one patient.

 About Almac Group

 The Almac Group is an established contract development and manufacturing organisation that provides an extensive range of integrated services to the pharmaceutical and biotech sectors globally.
 The services range from R&D, biomarker discovery development and commercialisation, API manufacture, formulation development, clinical trial supply, IVRS technology (IXRS®) through to commercial-scale manufacture.